skip to main content

 8.2.

 Personal expenses may not be charged to an OntarioMD credit card.
-Employees in possession of a corporate card may not charge business expenses to a personal credit card and then claim for reimbursement.
+Employees in possession of a corporate credit card may not charge business expenses to a personal credit card and then claim for reimbursement.

 8.3.